WHAT IS PLANTAR FASCIITIS?

 - Women who are pregnant.

-- Inadequate arch support, proper shoe wear can lower the risk of plantar fasciitis.
+- Inadequate arch support and proper shoe wear can lower the risk of plantar fasciitis.

 Conservative treatment is almost always successful, given enough time.
 Treatment can last from 1-3 months before symptoms get better.
 Most patients will improve with chiropractic care.